lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 # Telemetry Creation and OpenTelemetry

-The foundation of observability is high quality, ubitquious, telemetry data.
+The foundation of observability is high quality, ubiquitous, telemetry data.
 You need high quality signals that contain rich metadata, tooling that aids in the collection and processing of those signals, and APIs that are flexible enough to integrate into a wide variety of resources.